ossf/alpha-omega/alpha/engagements/2024/jQuery/README.md

 ### Timeline

 This engagement started in December 2022.
+Work in 2024 is being done with carryover funds from 2023.

 ### Monthly Updates